Authored by the expert who managed and guided the team behind the Turkey Property Pack

 Does buying a property qualify or at least help for residency in Turkey?

-As of early 2026, buying property in Turkey can help you obtain a short-term residence permit (called "ikamet"), but it does not directly give you permanent residency.
+As of early 2026, buying a residential property in Turkey does give you a direct basis to apply for a short-term residence permit (called "ikamet"), but it does not automatically grant you permanent residency.

 Is there any residency visa directly linked to property ownership in Turkey right now?

-Buying a primary residence (your main home) does qualify for this property-linked residency in Turkey, as long as the title deed shows residential use and the property meets the minimum value threshold.
+Buying a primary residence (your main home) qualifies for this property-linked permit in Turkey, as long as the property is classified as residential on the title deed (tapu) and meets the USD 200,000 minimum value.

-Buying a rental or investment property also qualifies for the residence permit since the basis is ownership, not personal occupancy, though you still need to maintain address registration and a credible purpose of stay.
+Buying a rental or investment property also qualifies in Turkey, because the basis is ownership rather than personal occupancy, but you should still maintain a registered address and a credible explanation for your stay, especially in high-demand provinces like Istanbul or Antalya where scrutiny is tighter.

 What exactly do I get with a property-based residency in Turkey?